yanivnizan/knowledge-base/src/documents/unity/store/Store_FAQ.html.md

 ---

-**When I try to test a purchase after publishing my app on Google Play I fet the error message: "The item you were attempting to purchase couldn't be found".**
+**When I try to test a purchase after publishing my app on Google Play I get the error message: "The item you were attempting to purchase couldn't be found".**

 You need to define your item's product ID exactly the same in Google Play developer console and in your code.
 If not, you will get this error.